hadamlenz/simplesamlphp-module-aggregator2/README.md

     * `saml2`: all the entities that support the SAML 2.0 protocol.

+    * `shib13`: all the entities that support the SAML 1.1 protocol.

     * `saml20-idp`: all the identity providers that support the SAML 2.0 protocol.

     * `saml20-sp`: all the service providers that support the SAML 2.0 protocol.

     * `saml20-aa`: all the attribute authorities that support the SAML 2.0 protocol.

+    * `shib13-idp`: all the identity providers that support the SAML 1.1 protocol.

+    * `shib13-sp`: all the service providers that support the SAML 1.1 protocol.

+    * `shib13-aa`: all the attribute authorities that support the SAML 1.1 protocol.

     *Note*: this option will not filter the entities in the cached metadata sources.
 It will only act as a default configuration for the generation of the metadata aggregate, and therefore can be overriden per request.